 There's the shout-out that Austin made to the 1960's James Bond knockoff In Like Flint.
-While he's watching it, Austin even says "It's my favorite movie!"
+While he's watching it, Austin even says "That's my favorite movie!"
+Years later, a magazine print ad for a DVD re-release of the Flint series gave a shout-out in turn by using that line as a pull quote.

 Star Wars is frequently referenced in the second film as well.